 - O a.
 The child/youth/young adult has no delinquent behavior.
 There is no indication of delinquent history or behavior. - O b.
-The child/youth/young adult has no delinquent behavior in the past two years. - O c.
-The child/youth/young adult is/has engaged in delinquent behavior and may have been arrested or placed on probation in the past two years. - O d.
+The child/youth/young adult has no delinquent behavior in the past two years - O c.
+The child/youth/young adult is/has engaged in delinquent behavior and may have been arrested or placed on probation in the past two years - O d.
 The child/youth/young adult is or has been involved in any violent, or repeated nonviolent, delinquent behavior.
+If selected, also indicate if: - O The child/youth/young adult has been adjudicated a WIC Section 602 ward. - O The child/youth/young adult is in need of a WIC Section 241.1 hearing.